All images expand with a click; all blue text leads to a new page with a click.

 We continued on towards Miminiska Lake.
-(Minis is the Ojibwe word for island; perhaps it is at the root of the word’s meaning, given the number of islands at the east end of the lake?)
-The wind from the NW had already picked up and we could feel the effects as we paddled north and then east towards the big open section of Miminiska Lake.
-(The lake is divided into two by the massive peninsula – almost an island – that you see on the map above.)
+(Minis is the Ojibwe word for island.
+It may be the source of the lake’s name, given the islands at its east end.)
+The wind from the NW had already picked up, and we could feel the effect as we paddled north and then east towards the open section of Miminiska Lake.
+[A massive peninsular almost divides the lake into two parts, as the map above shows.]

-Unfortunately, we were not rewarded for our effort!
-We saw no evidence of human activity and figured the entire site must have been forgotten and overgrown over the years.
-The burial site was perhaps connected with the Anglican chapel located on an island on the other side of the lake.
-Its services likely stopped – and visits to the burial site too – when the community it served moved to Fort Hope or down to the CN tracks by Armstrong or Collins.
-On the beach near the supposed burial ground we picked up a large eagle feather.
-Over the years we have come to see the presence of eagles above as a sign that we are being watched over.
+We picked up a large eagle feather on the beach near the supposed burial ground.
+Over the years, the presence of eagles as a sign that we are being watched over.
 We took the feather as a good omen and positioned it at the front of the canoe as we headed back to the Albany River.
-For the first time that day we paddled with the wind as we made our way to Miminiska Lake.
+For the first time that day, we paddled with the wind as we made our way to Miminiska Lake.

-By the time we got the beginning of the lake the wind had picked up even more and made paddling a scary proposition.
+By the time we got to the entrance to the lake, the wind had picked up even more and made paddling a challenging proposition.
 I must compliment the stern paddler for his skill at hitting the 2′ + waves at just the right angle.
-I was relieved when we hit a sandy stretch of shore – a veritable beach that just needed some sun umbrellas and deck chairs to look like Carib North.
+I was relieved when we hit a sandy stretch of shore – a veritable beach that only needed some sun umbrellas and deck chairs to look like Carib North.

-Day Eight: From Miminiska Wind Camp to Petawanga Lake near Petawa Creek
+From Miminiska Wind Camp to Petawanga Lake

 - distance: 29 km